Die Antwoord: 2019–2024: House of Zef, assault and abuse allegations

+2026: Zama Zama

+Die Antwoord's next studio album, Zama Zama, was released on June 20, 2026.

 Artistry

 Musical style

-Die Antwoord's lyrics, which are known for their obscenity, boastfulness, and themes of sex and wealth, are performed in Afrikaans and English.
+Die Antwoord's lyrics, which are performed in Afrikaans and English, are known for their obscenity, boastfulness, and themes of sex and wealth.
 They have also performed in Xhosa.
 Their music is a fusion of hip hop with EDM production that has routinely been referred to as "rap-rave" or "rave-rap".
 Ninja has described their music as pop music.
 Their work is considered by critics to be satirical of the music industry, gangsta rap, South African racial identity, and commercialized hip hop.
 SOS had house beats and involved elements of crunk, grime, baile funk, and techno.
 Their music became more pop-leaning with the release of their album Tension in 2012, with beats inspired by EDM of the 1990s, while 2014's Donker Mag was partially based in 1990s techno and dubstep.
 They incorporated trap music into 2016's Mount Ninji and da Nice Time Kid, which also featured more personal lyrics from Visser.
 Their albums also frequently feature skits.
 Visser's rapping voice has been regarded for its high-pitched, childlike qualities, while Ninja's rapping style has been described as hypermasculine and fast-paced.
-Visser takes musical inspiration from artists such as Björk, PJ Harvey, Marilyn Manson, Aphex Twin, and Nine Inch Nails and Ninja has stated that he is influenced by hardcore hip-hop of the 1990s.
+Visser takes musical inspiration from artists such as Björk, PJ Harvey, Marilyn Manson, Aphex Twin, and Nine Inch Nails, while Ninja has stated that he is influenced by hardcore hip-hop of the 1990s.